 Yellow stickers: other items that can be taken are marked with yellow stickers.
 The sticker indicates that the item must be checked in at the end of each event.
+Note that weapons without a yellow sticker may not be stolen.

 Red stickers: items marked with red stickers cannot be taken, either because they are immobile, breakable, or simply have no value.
 If the red sticker has a number written on it, it represents a very heavy item.
 It can only be moved by the combined efforts of the number of people written on the sticker.
 Each person needs to be able to get both hands on the item in order to assist.
+Items with both a red and yellow sticker may be handled but not removed from the area.